 Some metal pie plates have perforations in the bottom.
 Some feel that the perforated bottom helps prevent a soggy bottom crust.
 You may wish to put a baking sheet on the rack below such a pie plate in case it leaks during cooking.
 Wait until the pies are completely cooled when cutting into them, or the juice may just run out the holes in the bottom

-You can also get disposable ones made out of rigid tin foil.
+You can also get disposable ones made out of rigid aluminum foil.